ChieloChi/Chielochi/README.md

 A self-motivated learner with a bias for action

-Someone who values security from the start — not as an afterthought
+Someone who values security from the start, not as an afterthought

 A builder who’s not afraid to break, fix, and iterate